pdp10/sbpipe/README.md

 ## Introduction
 This package contains a collection of pipelines for dynamic modelling of biological systems.
-It aims to automate common processes and speed up productivity for tasks such as model simulation, model single and double parameter scan, sensitivity analysis and parameter estimation.
+It aims to automate common processes and speed up productivity for tasks such as model simulation, model single and double parameter scan, and parameter estimation.

 ### Environment variables for sb_pipe